Fauna vs DynamoDB

-Because DynamoDB is designed for the simple use case rather than the complex, it always wins this superficial comparison.
-Along with the pricing model, there are various other pain points in DynamoDB like manual partitioning and the eventually-consistent DDL that reflect its roots as a lower-level system.
+Because DynamoDB is designed for the simple use case rather than the complex, it can be more cost effective for those simple use cases.
+Even though core pricing for those simple use cases might be lower, you always have to consider TCO — for DynamoDB that means factoring in additional costs like manual partitioning and the eventually-consistent transactional behavior that reflect its roots as a lower-level system.

-For example, if you configure a dozen indexes for a global deployment in Dynamo, you will find your write and storage costs have multiplied by an order of magnitude compared to a single region, unindexed table.
-Make them transactional writes or start doing dependent reads and they go up even more.
+As sophistication grows — for example, if you configure a dozen indexes for a global deployment in DynamoDB — you will find your write and storage costs have multiplied by an order of magnitude compared to a single region, unindexed table.
+If you then change to make those writes transactional or start doing dependent reads, your costs increase even more.
 On the other hand, if you try to use Fauna as an application-adjacent durable cache at scale, you may find you are paying for data replication and transactional consistency that you don’t actually need.

-It is more accurate to say that both DynamoDB and Fauna are fast and cheap when used for their correct purposes, and expensive when used incorrectly.
+It is more accurate to say that both DynamoDB and Fauna are great solutions that deliver on the promise of serverless when they are used for their correct purposes, and expensive when used incorrectly.
 This seems like a universal rule, but it actually isn’t.
-Most databases, even in the managed cloud, are disproportionately expensive for intermittent or variable workloads, which real-world workloads always are.
+Most databases, even in the managed cloud, are disproportionately expensive for intermittent or variable workloads, which are prevalent with real-world workloads.
 This is the benefit of the serverless model: an order of magnitude less waste for both the customer and the vendor.